-In a niche in the wall of one of these clergy houses overlooking St Catherine's chapel garden is a fibreglass statue of St Catherine by Edwin Russell which forms a memorial to Lord Mottistone.
+In a niche in the wall of one of these clergy houses overlooking St Catherine's chapel garden in the Little Cloister is a fibreglass statue of St Catherine by Edwin Russell which forms a memorial to Lord Mottistone.
 The Latin on the plaque below, which is flanked by two seahorses, can be translated:

 John Mottistone.
 This is a sign of love and sadness.
 P.E.P.
-1966 A.C.D."
+1966 A.C.D.

 The initials are those of his partner Paul Edward Paget and the Dean of Westminster at that time, Alan Campbell Don.
 The statue was unveiled on 25th November 1966.

 He was a son of John Seely, 1st Baron Mottistone, politician, and his wife Emily and was born on 1st May 1899.
 After education at Harrow School and Cambridge he served in the Great War.
 A brother was killed at Arras in 1917.
 During the Second World War he served in the Auxiliary Air Force and at the Ministry of Works.
 In 1947 he succeeded to his father's title.
 He was Surveyor to the Fabric at St Paul's Cathedral, architect to St George's chapel, Windsor Castle and a Lay Canon and architect at Portsmouth cathedral.
 Among the other buildings Seely & Paget restored after war damage were Lambeth Palace, Eton College and many London churches.
 He died on 18th January 1963 and was succeeded in the title by his brother Arthur.
 He is buried in the family vault in the Cheke Chapel at Mottistone church.